Prologue: Rabaul, 22 June 1942

 They were barged out into the holds of a Japanese freighter, destined for the Japanese-held (Chinese) island of Hainan.

 Unfortunately, the unmarked Japanese prison-ship Montevideo Maru was torpedoed and sunk in six minutes, by the submarine USS Sturgeon, off the north-west coast of Luzon, nine days later, on 1 July 1942, with the total loss of 1,053 POWs.
 It was the largest Australian maritime loss of life in World War 11, greater than the 645 victims on the HMAS Sydney on 19 November 1941.
+(You can see, at this link, a complete list of soldiers who were POWs on the Montevideo Maru.)

 As mentioned elsewhere, it is a little-known fact that the Australian Government had established its ‘Malay Barrier’ strategy of military protection from any Japanese threat in early 1941, ten months before the Japanese bombed Pearl Harbour to launch the Pacific War.
 This ‘Malay Barrier’ consisted of outpost perimeters of ‘Bird’ Forces deployed around the islands north of Australia.
 The contingents were named ‘Sparrow Force’ at Timor, ‘Gull Force’ at Ambon and ‘Lark Force’ at Rabaul in New Britain.